Dog Tips

 • Verify – Wherever you’re buying your mint from, ensure that your chosen mint plant is neither the English pennyroyal nor a wintergreen plant mistaken for mint.

-• Wash – Wash the mint leaves thoroughly before feeding them directly to your dog to avoid ingestion of any kind of pesticide.
+• Wash – Wash the mint leaves thoroughly before feeding them directly to your dog to help avoid ingestion of any kind of pesticide.

 • Monitor – While introducing any new food to your dog, make sure you monitor them for any signs of discomfort.